palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 <details><summary><i>Linux Users: How to run the GUI with High DPI Screens</i></summary>

 On Linux, there is no way to force scaling.
-However, here is a <a href ="https://github.com/kaueraal/run_scaled">link to a script that should work<a>.
+However, here is a <a href ="https://github.com/kaueraal/run_scaled">link to a script that should work</a>.

 </details>